codepath/android_guides/Must-Have-Libraries.md

  * [Android Async HTTP](http://loopj.com/android-async-http/) - Asynchronous networking client for loading remote content such as JSON.
  * [Retrofit](http://square.github.io/retrofit/) - A type-safe REST client for Android and Java which intelligently maps an API into a client interface using annotations.
  * [Volley](http://developer.android.com/training/volley/index.html) - Google's HTTP library that makes networking for Android apps easier and most importantly, faster.
+ * [IceNet] (https://github.com/anton46/IceNet) -  Android networking wrapper consisting of a combination of Volley, OkHttp and Gson

 ### ListView